jmriesen/rust-RSM/README.md

 The [models.rs](./lang-model/src/models.rs) file is generated from the [node-types.json](./tree-sitter-M/src/node-types.json) using a separate personal project.

 ## [ir](./ir/)
-IR stands for intermediate representation, and this crate holds the abstract syntax tree definition that is output by the frontend and consumed by the backend.
+IR stands for intermediate representation; this crate holds the abstract syntax tree definition that is output by the frontend and consumed by the backend.

 ## [frontend](./frontend/)
 The Frontend is responsible for taking in text input, invoking the tree-sitter-parser, and converting the result into IR.